taoketao/random_matrices_and_eigenvalues/README.md

 anyways, there's math behind all this, and these experiments are for intuition mostly.
 Enjoy the script!

+Update 8.18: turning this script stuff into a reproducible jupyter notebook.

 , up to nonlinear activation functions